 1. Teachable Course Creation Features

-Teachable helps make course creation simple using its versatile drag and drop editor that allows you to upload material directly from other sources, similar to Google Drive.
-Here, you can create an online course that is professional and looks great for students.
-It also comes with several engagement tools, like quizzes and assignments, to help you stand out.
+Teachable makes course creation simple for me with its versatile drag-and-drop editor, which allows me to upload material directly from other sources, much like Google Drive.
+Here, I can craft professional-looking online courses that are appealing to my students.
+Additionally, Teachable provides various engagement tools, such as quizzes and assignments, to help me stand out.